DCtheTall/reddit-desktop/README.md

 `dep ensure`

-in the root of the project directory to install dependencies.
+in the root of the project.

 To build the app, run